 Generate IGMP query (v2/v3) on user requirement.
 This will not depend on the existing IGMP general query timer.
-If no version is provided in the cli, it will be considered as default v2 query.
-This is a hidden command.
+If no version is provided in the cli, the default will be the igmp version enabled on that interface.

 ip igmp watermark-warn (1-65535)